 I have always had a vision in my head of what the Sugar Hill Inn could be.
 I have been fortunate to have a dedicated team of managers and employees who have understood that vision and through their talents we have achieved so much.
 I believe that we have reached the point in our development where formalizing these values in writing will help keep us focused.
 I also believe that sharing these ideas with the public will help us find those guests who share our vision.

 The Sugar Hill Inn is much more then a beautiful inn with 14 attractive guest rooms with scenic views.
 It is the staff of the inn working together and united by a common set of core values that creates the Sugar Hill Inn experience.
-Six years ago I found a diamond in the rough and every day we polish the discovery.
+In 2006 I found a diamond in the rough and every day we polish the discovery.
 Our goal is to create the perfect romantic mountain getaway.

 We understand that our guests in the real world are active and busy and often don’t always have time to enjoy all of life’s simple pleasures to the fullest.
 At the Sugar Hill Inn we want to make those pleasures numerous and easy.
 For some it might be our local farm apples, for others that we are the only lodging property in New Hampshire to have espresso machines in the rooms or having just the right single malt scotch.